 The pay was really good, especially if I got talent fees, standard in some of the best contracts at the biggest stations.
 The fees were extra money when assigned to sponsored programs.
 We had to fill out daily forms for the fees and submit them with our record of how many hours we had been on the air each week.

-Of course, to be in front of a live audience, I wore a suit, a good shirt, tie etc. But that was not much different from how most QXR announcers dressed when on duty but in the studios.
+Of course, to be in front of a live audience, I wore a suit, a good shirt, tie, etc. But that was not much different from how most QXR announcers dressed when on duty in the studios.
 Peter Allen often had on a suit.
 Grobe wore dress shirts and ties.
-Mel wore sport shirts, good pants and shows.
+Mel wore sport shirts and good pants and shoes.
 Duncan seemed the least well-dressed in a casual shirt and comfortable rather than well-creased trousers.

 Normally one announcer would host the music program and another would be on hand to read live spot commercials during the broadcast.

-We were curious what was happening and if other parts of the floor and those of The Times were also dark.
-Chester and the engineer asked me if I could outside the studio and look, while they waited in case we went back on the air soon.
+We were curious what was happening and whether other parts of the floor and those of The Times were also dark.
+Chester and the engineer asked me if I could go outside the studio and look, while they waited in case we went back on the air soon.

 I took an engineer’s flashlight and found the outside halls totally dark.
 The elevators were not running.
 And, looking out the windows, the QXR studio having none to outside, I could see that all the nearby buildings also were totally dark.

 I went back to the studios and told everyone.
 Then we turned on a small portable radio to check to see if other stations were likewise affected, first tuning to WINS (“All News All the Time”).
-By that time it already had a report about a major blackout all along the Eastern Seaboard, although no one knew yet who or why it happened.
-Several of us couldn’t help thinking of some kind of science fiction scenario. http://www.history.com/this-day-in-history/the-great-northeast-blackout
+By that time it already had a report about a major blackout all along the eastern seaboard, although no one knew yet why it happened.
+Several of us couldn’t help thinking of some kind of science fiction scenario. https://en.wikipedia.org/wiki/Northeast_blackout_of_1965.

 We would chat briefly after he’d finished recording.
 I told him about my theatre background.
-He listened politely, neither bored nor fascinated.
-As I’m sure he’d done many times with many other people.
-He has a rather squeaky voice and stuttered a lot and, given that, and a gap in his front teeth, he reminded me a Peter Sellers character.
+He listened politely—as I’m sure he’d done many times with many other people—neither bored nor fascinated.
+He had a rather squeaky voice and stuttered a lot and, given that, and a gap in his front teeth, he reminded me of a Peter Sellers character.
 Not that I ever told him.
 The on-duty engineer edited out the stutters.

-Certainly I was pleased to get so much work at QXR and my experience there confirmed my thorough professionalism.
+Certainly I was pleased to get so much work at QXR, and my experience there confirmed my thorough professionalism.
 I was proud of being on WQXR, the top of my profession, but being there was not a source of enjoyment.
-It didn’t compare with what I was doing at WNCN whenever I was called; I got to choose some of the music and to talk about it; everything was more relaxed.
+It didn’t compare with what I was doing at WNCN whenever I was called; there I got to choose some of the music and to talk about it; everything was more relaxed.
 Yes, the pay was less; it wasn’t even an AFTRA station yet.
-I’ve always gravitated to broadcasting which I could thoroughly enjoy, where I could contribute something personal, but never very practical regarding income.
+I’ve always gravitated to broadcasting that I could thoroughly enjoy, where I could contribute something personal, but that was never very practical in terms of income.

 In The Heights

-He, Chuck and Anne Occhiogrosso founded one of the US’s great summer theatres, American Players Theatre in Spring Green, Wisconsin.
-Where I often went while living in Milwaukee
+He, Chuck, and Anne Occhiogrosso founded one of the US’s great summer theatres, American Players Theatre in Spring Green, WI, where I often went while living in Milwaukee.

 And I performed in fund-raising variety shows there as The World’s Oldest Living Beat Poet, reading simple-minded comic verse I’d written.
 Plus some of my comedy sketches were acted by Heights Players regulars.